- Enjoy some of the finest hiking in Britain on this tour of National Parks in Scotland and England

 Day 3 – Braemar Glens then transfer to Loch Lomond

 This morning we enjoy a final Cairngorms hike, starting near the village of Braemar.
-We do a low level circuit through the nearby glens and woods.
+We do a low-level circuit through the nearby glens and woods.
 Starting with a wonderful waterfall where Queen Victoria was fond of picnicking, our hike takes us up Glen Quoich.
 We hike through a deep cleft in the hillside which brings us into Glen Lui, finishing near the Linn o’ Dee waterfall.
 We then head south as we transfer to Loch Lomond and the Trossachs National Park.
-Our accommodation is in the village of Balmaha nestled on the shore of the loch, a staging point on the famous West Highland Way trek.
+Our accommodation is in the village of Luss nestled on the shore of the loch.
 (B, L, D)

 Day 4 – Hiking Above Loch Lomond

-Today we enjoy a hike on a rarely trodden route that offers perhaps the best views of Loch Lomond.
-A short transfer takes us to the pretty village of Luss on the west shore.
 Leaving the village we strike up a grassy ridge.
-The ascent is slow and steady from the start, with views expanding all the time.
+The ascent is slow and steady from the start.
 Near the top, it levels off for a bit and the views over Loch Lomond and its many wooded islands is nothing short of stunning.
-Pushing on to the summit, the loch views are replaced by mountain vistas as we gaze north towards the Arrochar Alps and across the loch to Ben Lomond.
-We return to Luss through a glen and have some free time to explore this picture-postcard village.
-We then jump on a late afternoon water-taxi, which takes us across Loch Lomond and back to Balmaha.
+On the summit, the loch views are replaced by mountain vistas as we look north towards the Arrochar Alps and across the loch to Ben Lomond.
+We return to Luss and have some free time to explore the village.
 (B, L, D)

 Day 5 – Hiking in the Trossachs

 We explore the north side of the National Park today, with a hike up an iconic peak that the author Sir Walter Scott claimed to offer the finest views in all of Scotland – and who are we to argue?
 This is another local favourite which follows a well-established trail.
 The ascent takes us through mixed forest and then onto open ground with views across the Southern Highlands.
-However, it was the vista over Loch Katrine that enamoured Sir Walter Scott to this hill – and we’re confident you’ll be suitably impressed too.
-Back at the inn, enjoy a pint with hikers on the West Highland Way – they are at the start of a trek north – but tomorrow we head south over the border into England.
+The final ascent is steep but the views are worth it!
 (B, L, D)

 Day 6 – Hiking Hadrian’s Wall